-The Proposed Action would have no effect on federally threatened and endangered species under the jurisdiction of the USFWS because USFWS (2024) indicates that no ESA-listed species may occur within the boundary of the Proposed Action and/or may be affected by the Proposed Action; they identify one proposed endangered species (tricolored bat) and one candidate species (monarch butterfly).
-There is no suitable habitat for monarch butterfly and potential impacts tricolored bat, as well as the endangered northern long-eared bat, are discussed below under Bats.
-Also, the Proposed Action would have no potential to affect the designated or proposed critical habitat of any ESA-listed species.
+The Proposed Project would have no effect on federally threatened and endangered species under the jurisdiction of the USFWS because USFWS (2024) indicates that no ESA-listed species may occur within the boundary of the Proposed Project and/or may be affected by the Proposed Project; they identify one proposed endangered species (tricolored bat), one candidate species (monarch butterfly), and one species currently under review for listing (saltmarsh sparrow).
+Also, the Proposed Project would have no potential to affect the designated or proposed critical habitat of any ESA-listed species under USFWS jurisdiction.
+Per coordination with the USFWS New Jersey Field Office, the following measures will be taken to minimize impacts to the proposed, candidate, or species under review in the event they become formally listed prior to or during the project implementation.